mmoayyed/mmoayyed.github.io/_posts/2016-09-02-cas5-rc1-release.md

 If you have SP suggestions, please feel free to share.

+# Audit Log

+In certain cases and depending on the nature of the request, CAS would produce an `audit:unknown` in the audit log.
+Thanks for [Dima](https://github.com/dima767), this behavior is corrected to ensure the audit log can produce a valid user id for all cases.

 # Password Management

-Starting with this release, CAS provides modest password management capabilities.
+Starting with this release, CAS provides a modest [password management capabilities](https://apereo.github.io/cas/development/installation/Password-Policy-Enforcement.html).
 This is an optional feature which allows users to change their password in-place when CAS detects an authentication failure due to a rejected password.
 LDAP is supported as backend option for managing the account password, though you could always extend CAS to provide your own implementations of password management services for various backends.

+Note that this feature is off by default and without it, you simply get today's CAS experience which is a link redirecting to your own password management tool.

 Here are a few screenshots: